YourOwnInc/yourOwn-repo/README.md

 One of our assumptions that held true was to have the dynamic data ( Experience entry, template choice) separated with the main orchestration of the portfolio.

-# Impact of Automated Testing:
+# Impact of Automated Testing: Nick

  Explain how automated testing improved the quality, reliability, or maintainability of your system.